 There are so many unique situations that an underwriter must consider when working through a merchant account application.
 Sometimes these unique situations can still be approved for a merchant account if a few adjustments are made in how the money is processed.

 Upfront reserves – you may receive approval for a merchant account if you agree to a situation known as an upfront reserve.
-The merchant account payment processor will hold onto a designated amount upfront to mitigate some of the risk until the merchant can prove reliability.
-This tends to happen only on very high risk accounts.
+The merchant account payment processor will hold onto a designated amount upfront to mitigate some of the risks until the merchant can prove reliability.
+This tends to happen only on very high-risk accounts.

-Holds – the processor will require a certain amount of funds to be withheld per transaction until the merchant can prove reliability.
-This tends to happen only on very high risk accounts.
+Holds, Holdbacks, Rolling Reserves – the processor will require a certain amount of funds to be withheld per transaction until the merchant can prove reliability.
+This tends to happen only on very high-risk accounts.

 Daily processing fee – typically a processor charges their fees monthly.
 However, a special situation may require the processor to take fees out of the merchant account daily.